demisto/content-docs/docs/contributing/checklist.md

 No matter you include in your content pack or whether it's going to be certified, the pack must include the following:

 - Pack Metadata file (i.e. `Packs/YourPackName/pack_metadata.json`) : the information about your content pack.
-It should be compiled with all the required information, as explained [here](packs-format)
+It should be compiled with all the required information, as explained [here](packs-format).
 - Pack README (i.e. `Packs/YourPackName/README.md`): the readme of the pack file.
-More information [here](pack-docs)
+More information [here](pack-docs).
 - Release Notes (i.e. `Packs/YourPackName/ReleaseNotes/1_0_1.md`): these are required only if you are updating an existing Content pack, not for the first.
-More information [here](release-notes)
+More information [here](release-notes).

 **Note**: Please use PascalCase (YourPackName) for the names of the directories and files that include your company, integration and playbook names (see the examples below).